EMERGENCY REPORTING PROCEDURES

 The alleged victim of a crime of violence or a non-forcible sex offense may make a written request for disclosure of the results of any disciplinary hearing conducted by the College against the student who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, the next of kin of such victim shall be treated as the alleged victim in relation to disclosure.
 The College will provide the results of the disciplinary hearing to the victim’s next of kin, if so requested.

-In situations that may pose an immediate physical threat to members of the campus community (e.g., Clery reportable crime, severe weather, fire, gas leak, etc.) the ERT may issue warnings through the College Informacast System and/or email system to students and employees.
-Depending on the situation, other notification processes may be used (i.e. Blackboard posting, fire alarms, tornado sirens, media releases, etc.).
+In situations that may pose an immediate physical threat to members of the campus community (e.g., Clery reportable crime, severe weather, fire, gas leak, etc.) the ERT may issue warnings through the College Informacast System, RAVE, and/or email system to students and employees.
+Depending on the situation, other notification processes may be used (i.e. website posting, social media posting, fire alarms, tornado sirens, media releases, etc.).

 The ERT may also determine there is a specific segment of students and staff who need notification.
 This decision will be made in conjunction with the appropriate outside agency.
 If that is the case, the ERT will make a determination of how to best convey that information to the specific segment.